jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 }
 ```

-The values assigned to that `locale` key will be accessible in all our templates. `{% raw %}{{ locale }}{% endraw %}` would now output "fr" or "en" for any of our template files.
+The values assigned to that `locale` key will be accessible in all our templates. `{% raw %}{{ locale }}{% endraw %}` would now output "fr" or "en" for any of our template files, depending on where that template file is located in our folder architecture.

-Now that they are accessible to all our templates, we can pass those to our layouts and includes using Nunujucks and use them as keys to access values in `.json` or `.js` [global data files](https://www.11ty.io/docs/data-global/).

 ## Create localised date filter